Congrats on your pregnancy, mama!

 🔎 Dig deeper: 24 Weeks Pregnant: What to Expect

-Baby is now as big as an eggplant and no matter what their skin color will eventually be, it’s turning pinker now.
+Baby is now as big as a courgette and no matter what their skin color will eventually be, it’s turning pinker now.

 Plus, their nose starts working this week, allowing your little one to start taking practice breaths (well, breaths of amniotic fluid).